 We follow the definition of sexual harassment as 'unwanted conduct of a sexual nature' and implement the concept that sexual misconduct is not acceptable, not banter and is not an inevitable part of growing up.
-We recognise that students in the following groups are likely to be most at risk, although any student might be at risk - including girls, students who
+We recognise that students in the following groups are likely to be most at risk, although any student might be at risk - including girls, students who identify as LGBT+, or are perceived by peers to be LGBT+, and students with SEND.
+In the event of sexual violence or sexual harassment occurring the school will follow the procedures laid down in our Behaviour for Learning Policy and apply the appropriate support and consequences.
+Incidents of sexual violence and harassment will be recorded and reviewed so that as a school we can understand the scale of the problem in our school and take the appropriate steps to deal with it where patterns emerge.
+If a perpetrator is identified, then a risk assessment around that person will be implemented.

-Honour based violence and abuse (HBV)
+Honour based violence (HBV)